operate-first/sre/ADRs/RH/SIG-SRE/ADR-00002 Personas related to Managed Services.md

 Additionally, many services are dependent on other services, which have their own Product Owners.
 Therefore, this persona also plays a critical role in managing those dependencies, liaising with other Product Owners and Engineering resources to effectively prioritize work.
 Using agile concepts, this role is analogous to a 'Product Owner'.

-**Engineering Manager**
+**Engineering Managers**

 Work needs to be done.
 The majority of this work is undertaken by Developers, who comprise teams led by an Engineering Manager.
 The primary role of this persona is to enable those teams to do the (best) work they need to do, as it is prioritized by the Product Owner.
 This role must also maintain working relationships with peer Engineering managers, especially where co-dependencies, shared goals and natural affinities exist.

-**Developers**
+**Developers/Software Engineers**

-These folks are the 'do-ers' .
 This persona implements the service in accordance with the 'plan' (as mostly determined by the Product Owner).
 They turn this plan into reality, creating and maintaining the code which underpins the service.
-Not only are they responsible for implementing the functionality of the service (in this context "feature work"), but they[^1] are also responsible for how the service 'operates'.
-Therefore, if reliability is an issue (often identified by the SREs) then they are also responsible for fixing those problems also (called "reliability work").
+Not only are they most often responsible for implementing the functionality of the service (in this context "feature work"), but they are also key contributors to helping the software operate reliably ("reliability work").
+However, it is also important to acknowledge that it is not only Developers who are concerned with how the service 'operates'.
+Everyone has a significant part to play.
+However, in this context, Developers were highlighted to emphasize the concept of identifying operational concerns right up-front at the beginning of any project, and the developers, themselves, taking a special care for how it runs.

 Also, it is important to acknowledge that there are developers who are also functioning as SREs, and in fact this is definitely in the spirit of Site Reliability Engineering in general.
 An example may be a smaller Engineering team who fill many roles, or maybe a newer service that is early in its stages of maturity.
 However, for the purpose of these personas, consider the person acting in the role of a "Developer" when performing that function, and similarly acting in the role of an SRE when performing that function.